flytbase/apidoc/source/includes/parameter/param_create.md

     success | bool | true if action successful

 ### ROS endpoint:
 APIs in FlytOS are derived from / wrapped around the core services in ROS.
 Onboard service clients in rospy / roscpp can call these APIs.
-Take a look at roscpp and rospy api definition for message structure.
+Take a look at roscpp and rospy API definition for message structure.

 * Type: Ros Service</br>
 * Name: /\<namespace\>/param/param_create</br>